ap0llo/mddocs/docs/demoprojects/api/DemoProject/DemoClass/index.md

 Similar tables are generated for a type's public fields, events, properties, indexers, methods and operator overloads

 Links to other members are supported (using the xml tag `see`), for example a link to [IDemoInterface](../IDemoInterface/index.md).
-References to types outside the assembly are written to the output but cannot be linked to, e.g. a reference to string
+References to types outside the assembly are written to the output but cannot be linked to, e.g. a reference to stringTo specify the link text, insert content inside the `see` element, for example `<see cref="IDemoInterface">Custom text</see>` which is rendered like this: [Custom text](../IDemoInterface/index.md)

-For the `see` tag alternative text is supported as well.
-To specify the link text, insert content inside the `see` element, for example `<see cref="IDemoInterface">Custom text</see>` which is rendered like this: [Custom text](../IDemoInterface/index.md)
+Additionally, links to websites can be added using the `href` attribute, for example,`<see href="http://example.com" />` is rendered as [http:\/\/example.com\/](http://example.com/) and`<see href="http://example.com">Link text</see>` is rendered as [Link text](http://example.com/).
+Note: `href` is supported by mddocs but is not part of the official specification and thus not supported by Visual Studio.
+When both `cref` and `href` attributes are specified, the `href` attribute is ignored.

 The last section is the "See Also" section with links provided in the xml documentation using the `seealso` tag.
 Using the `cref` attribute, links to other members can be added.
 Additionally, links to websites can be added using the `href` attribute.
-Note: `href` is supported by mddocs but not part of the official specification and thus not supported by Visual Studio.
+Note: `href` is supported by mddocs is but not part of the official specification and thus not supported by Visual Studio.
 When both `cref` and `href` attributes are specified, the `href` attribute is ignored.

 Similar pages are also generated for interfaces (see [IDemoInterface](../IDemoInterface/index.md)), structs (see [DemoStruct](../DemoStruct/index.md)) and enums (see  [DemoEnum](../DemoEnum/index.md))Documentation can also contains list and tables.
 See [ListExample](../ListExample/index.md) for a showcase of the different supported list formats.